[Note: this call was updated 23 June 2021]

 That Report highlighted that the types of interference caused by satellite constellations are substantially different from other types of interference, because they affect astronomical observations globally rather than locally and therefore require mitigation measures that can be agreed and implemented worldwide.

-The Report can be considered a cornerstone of the necessary international actions to protect the skies; an executive summary, in the form of a Conference Room Paper, was presented to the 58th meeting of the Scientific and Technical Sub-Committee (STSC) of the UN Committee on the Peaceful Uses of Outer Space (COPUOS).
+The Report can be considered a cornerstone of the necessary international actions to protect the dark and quiet sky; an executive summary, in the form of a Conference Room Paper, was presented to the 58th meeting of the Scientific and Technical Sub-Committee (STSC) of the UN Committee on the Peaceful Uses of Outer Space (COPUOS).
 The STSC agreed on the relevance and urgency of the issue and has encouraged UNOOSA, in collaboration with the IAU, to continue the discussion with all stakeholders and to report its findings to the next STSC meeting in 2022.

 The IAU will continue to pursue actions at UN level, aiming to obtain internationally agreed regulations governing the characteristics of large satellite constellations.
-At the same time, the IAU sees benefit in coordinating a parallel effort aimed at negotiating directly with the space companies and industries, as well as fostering the development of tools and procedures that can mitigate the impact of satellite constellations.
+At the same time, the IAU sees benefit in coordinating a parallel effort aimed at working directly with the space companies and industries, as well as fostering the development of tools and procedures that can mitigate the impact of satellite constellations.

 The mission of the centre can be summarised as follows: